 Is it safe to climb Kilimanjaro?

-Key factors in Kilimanjaro safety
+Kilimanjaro safety overview

 It is safe to climb Kilimanjaro, but only when you are educated on the risks and how to avoid them.